ckeditor/ckeditor5/packages/ckeditor5-heading/tests/manual/title.md

 There should be no empty paragraph at the end of document, title should contains `Foo` body `Bar`.

-### Uploading image to the title
+### Changing title

 - type something in the title
 - put selection in the middle of the title
-- upload image using toolbar button

-Image should land after the title element and should not split the title.

-### Uploading image to the title (drag&drop)

-- type something in the title
-- try to drop image to the title or before the title

-Image should always land after the title element.
+Heading dropdown, upload and bold icons should be disabled as long as selection stay in the title element.